Key Takeaways

 How to Start a Hemp Business in Florida?

-2. Prepare an environmental containment plan.
+- An environmental containment plan.

 After submitting your application, you can review the progress of your application and then renew your license if your application is successful.